qri-io/rfcs/text/0010-skylark_tranformations.md

 global interpreter lock) skylark functions can be executed in parallel.
 Combined with peer-2-peer networking, we're hoping to advance tranformations toward peer-driven distribed computing.
 More on that in the coming months.

+One of the primary concerns with running arbitrary code is ensuring it's properly sandboxed against malicious intent.
+Chosing a turing-incomplete scripting syntax sets us on a path that allows code analysis

 # Guide-level explanation
 [guide-level-explanation]: #guide-level-explanation